-On the other hand, you can purchase a LED mask for a DIY session.
+On the other hand, you can purchase a LED mask for a DIY session of red light therapy at home.
 Start by washing your face with an exfoliating cleanser to remove dead skin.
 Then, it is essential to dry your skin thoroughly.
 Finally, use protective eyewear to keep your vision intact.

 You can find LED masks starting from 50 dollars.
 There are picks for every budget.
 Luxe versions like Dr. Dennis Gross Skincare SpectraLite FaceWare mask can go up to 450 dollars.

 Find the UnicLED Korean Mask for $450 here.

 Before purchasing a product, conduct some research to compare the lifespan of the various models available.